plainly-videos/after-effects-plugin/README.md

 ### Run
 To install and run the extension:

-1. Clone this repository to a location of your choice
+1. Clone this repository to a location of your choice:
    ```bash
    git clone https://github.com/plainly-videos/after-effects-plugin.git
    ```